 2. Overview

 Modern slavery is a practice known by various terms including forced labour, forced or servile marriage, debt bondage, forced commercial sexual exploitation, human trafficking, slavery-like practices, and the sale and exploitation of children.
 Regardless of the form it takes, these practices are characterised by the systematic removal of an individual’s freedoms to enable exploitation for personal or commercial gain.
 The problem is widespread and not improving.
-The most recent Global Estimates of Modern Slavery indicate there are 50 million humans living in conditions of modern slavery globally [1].
-The 2023 Global Slavery Index 2023, estimates 41,000 people live in modern slavery in Australia.
+The most recent Global Estimates of Modern Slavery Report [1] indicates there are 50 million humans living in conditions of modern slavery globally.
+The Global Slavery Index of 2023 [2], estimates 41,000 people live in modern slavery in Australia.

 Reducing the risk of modern slavery in our operations and supply chains remains an ongoing process.
-As advised in our 2023 Modern Slavery Statement, this year we engaged modern slavery specialists, The Freedom Hub, to assist us develop a human-centred approach to modern slavery.
 While we did not identify any instances of modern slavery in our operations or supply chains, we are continuing to focus on improving our modern slavery risk management framework.
-Along with our current Modern Slavery questionnaire we piloted the Freedom Hub RAMP platform with a selection of vendors to assess its effectiveness.
-We continue to focus on staff awareness and education as a key component in our response.
+We refreshed our procurement policy and procedures, developed requirements for and investigated modern slavery assessment tools and tested an assessment process of meeting with the management of high-risk suppliers.

 Reporting Entities